JDMullally/FishGame/Fish/Planning/referee.md

 `Date:` 10/26/2020

-The Fish.Com plan for a referee goes as follows.

-A referee supervises an individual game after being handed a number of players.

-The referee sets up a board and interacts with the players according to the interface protocol.

-- It removes a player—really its penguins—that fails or cheats.

-- When the game is over, it reports the outcome of the game and the failing and cheating player;

-- during the game it may need to inform game observers of on-going actions, preferably with a State.

-State is

-      { "players" : Player*,

-        "board" : Board }

-To do these things, we need our referee to be able to remove a cheating player and their penguins, and save that player who cheated and report them.
-The referee must also be able to determine when the game is over, so they would most like keep track of the game states.
-If the referee keeps track of the game states, they will be able to inform observers of the current game state as our GameState can render itself.
+A Referee should be able to do the following in order to interact properly with our API:

+- Get a copy of the current Game State when called on by a Player

+- Gets the player's turn in the current Game State when called on by a Player

+- Apply an Action to the current Game State when called on by a Player

 **External Interface**

-An external interface to help represent our data model for our referee:
+An external interface to help represent our data model for our Referee:

-`runGame();`

-`removePlayer();`
+`getGameState()`
-- The signature of this method should be `Color -> GameState`
+- The signature of this method should be `() -> GameState`
-    - Color is the color of the cheating player
-    - GameState is a new GameState with that player's penguins removed.
-- If an Illegal move is made, the referee is able to remove a player by their color.
-- This action should only remove that player's penguins from the game.

-`reportGameOver();`:
-- The signature of this method should be `GameState -> Json Element`
     - GameState is the current Game State
-    - Json Element is one of:
-        - Boolean that indicates that the game is not over
-        - Json Object should have a field with the winner and a field with the cheaters.
-            - The winner will be represented by a Player.
-            - The cheaters will be represented with a Json Array of Player.

-`getRenderableGameState();` :
+- The returned Game State is a copy that can be used to check future moves, their score or render the game.

+`getPlayerTurn()`
+- The signature of this method should be `() -> Whole Number`
+    - Whole Number represents the player's place in line to make a move
+        - Returns 0 if it is this player's turn or the number of moves until their turn

+`applyAction()`
-- The signature of this method should be `GameState -> Json Object`
+- The signature of this method should be `Action -> Maybe GameState`
+    - Action is one of:
+        - MovePenguin
+        - PlacePenguin
+    - Maybe GameState is one of:
-    - GameState is the current Game State
+        - GameState: a GameState with the Action applied
-    - Json Object is a State (defined above)
-- This State allows observers to render the state.
+        - Error: the action isn't valid
+- If the function returns an error, the player should be removed from the game for cheating.